Sambhunath Pandit: Personal life

-Bhowanipur Brahmo Samaj
+After the death of first wife Malorani early into their marriage, Pandit married a non-Brahmin Bengali Hindu girl called Haridasi.
+Due to this intercaste marriage, he was disowned by his family.
+So Pandit converted to Brahmoism.

 In the History of the Brahmo Samaj, Sivanath Sastri writes, "In the month of June 1852, a number of influential men of that suburban town (meaning Bhowanipur) assembled at the house of the late Sambhunath Pandit, latterly a Judge of Calcutta High Court, and established an Association under the name of Jnan Prakasika Sabha, or "Truth Revealing Society", whose object it was to promote the spiritual enlightenment of its members.
 It was virtually a Brahmo Samaj, though the name was different.
 Sambhunath Pandit became its president, Babu Annadaprasad Banerjee, a pleader of the High Court, vice-president, and Baboo Harishchandra Mukherji of the Hindu Patriot fame its secretary...
 From the first anniversary of the Society held in 1853, it was duly and formally installed as Bhowanipur Brahmo Samaj."
 It followed the Adi Samaj form of divine service.

-He published a book entitled On the Being of God.
+While serving as a record-keeper, he had published a book entitled On the Being of God championing monotheism & aniconism.

+With Haridasi, Shambhunath Pandit had one son - Prananath, who also became a lawyer at the Calcutta High Court & a daughter Malati, who he had enrolled in Bethune School as one of its first batch of students.
+After the death of Haridasi, Shambhunath married another Bengali Hindu woman called Swaruparani.
+Together, they had 2 sons - Radhagobinda & Shankaranath.

+Shambhunath Pandit died of an infectious carbuncle at his Bhowanipore residence (situated near Bangur Institute of Neurology) on 6th June 1867, at the age of 47.